A Successful Career in Live Sound is a Combination of Technical and Personal Skills

 Once you’ve got everything on stage sounding great, choose the right microphone.

 Consider what you are trying to achieve and the characteristics of the microphones available.
-Is there a lot of stage volume?
-Is the stage dead quiet?
-Does the singer have good mic technique?

-Do you need to add a little color to the guitar tone to beef it up a bit?
-Do you want it to be completely transparent?
-Does the Sax player run around and need a wireless mic clipped on his sax?
+• Do you need to add a little color to the guitar tone to beef it up a bit?

 To capture the bass frequencies of the kick drum, you’ll want a mic with a good low-end response.
-For a beautiful sounding acoustic guitar, a quality condenser mic will help you bring out the details.
+For a beautiful-sounding acoustic guitar, a quality condenser mic will help you bring out the details.
+An omnidirectional microphone may not be the best choice for use on a podium that is placed very close to the speakers.
+A cardioid microphone might be a better option.

-When you get to the point of being able to specify your console and PA of choice, choose wisely.
-Consider the needs of the show and your workflow.
 Consoles and PAs vary widely in their sonic quality and characteristics.
 Choose a console that will meet both your workflow and audio needs and a PA that will work for you rather than against you.

-There will be times when compromise needs to be made but that’s a topic for another article.
+There will be times when compromise needs to be made, but that’s a topic for another article.

 Pay attention during the show.

-You need to be alert to what’s going on on the stage, especially if you have an artist who does not perform the same exact set every night or who likes to throw a few surprises in here and there.
+You need to be alert to what’s going on on the stage, especially if you have an artist who does not perform the same set every night and likes to throw a few surprises in here and there.
+Unexpected instrument changes or guest musicians are less likely to throw you when you are focused on the stage and not staring at a computer screen or chatting with guests at FOH.

 This is especially important if you are working with an artist or band for the first time and are unfamiliar with their show.